 - Procedures that the organization adopts for its management and operational purposes.

-Effective risk identification finally requires the support of reasonable confirmations, which states if the analysis about the risk has been correct or not.
+Effective risk identification finally requires the support of reasonable confirmations that state whether the risk analysis has been correct or not.
 These confirmations may be:

-- Confirmation stating that the event has already occurred (Direct confirmation)
+- A confirmation stating that the event has already occurred (Direct proof).

-- Confirmation stating that the event has already occurred in a similar situation.
-(Indirect confirmation)
+- A confirmation stating that the event has already happened in a similar situation.
+(Indirect evidence).

-- Confirmation stating the cause-effect relationships stressing on the probability of the event.
+- A confirmation stating the cause-effect relationships stressing the probability of the event.
 (Deductive nature)

-In this way, a “risk profile” is outlined that is specific to each organization.
+In this way, a “risk profile” is outlined specifically for each organization.

-When the risks have been identified, it must be assessed based on the following parameters:
+When risks have been identified, they must be assessed based on the following parameters:

-- The probability that the negative event will occur;
+- The probability of the adverse event occurring.

-- The seriousness of the direct or indirect consequences of the event itself.
+- The seriousness of the direct or indirect consequences of the event.

-The assessment made in such cases is largely dependent upon
+The assessment in such cases largely depends on the following:

 - Confirmed analysis procedures.